iboates/osm-utilities-docker/osm2pgsql/README.md

 Pre-built, minimalist Docker images for running [osm2pgsql](https://github.com/osm2pgsql-dev/osm2pgsql)

+The size might not be as minimal as it could be, work needs to be done to isolate runtime dependencies from build dependencies to make the final images slimmer.

 ## Why

 There are indeed several osm2pgsql docker images floating around on dockerhub, but I found that they all had at least